Partner, Global Co-Head of the Investment Managers Sector, Luxembourg

 Freddy has previously been the Managing Partner of Loesch & Wolter and De Bandt, van Hecke, Lagae & Loesch which formed the Linklaters Luxembourg office.

-He is a member of several advisory committees to the Luxembourg securities regulator, the Commission de Surveillance du Secteur Financier (CSSF), and a permanent member of the Haut Comité de Place (HCP), a think tank set up by the Luxembourg Ministry of Finance to preserve and enhance the attractivity of Luxembourg as an international financial centre.
+He is a member of several advisory committees to the Luxembourg securities regulator, the Commission de Surveillance du Secteur Financier (CSSF).

 Freddy is a regular speaker at national and international funds conferences and industry roadshows in Europe, the U.S. and Asia.
 He is a lecturer, for post-graduate students at the University of Luxembourg (UniLu) and trains independent directors in courses run by the Institute of Luxembourg Administrators (ILA).